RossThorn/FCVS/README.md

 *Screenshot of Petal Plot*

 A **petal plot** contains *n* custom icons rotated around a single location, where *n* is the number of variables in the data shown.
 The base of each icon located at the same latitude and longitude and each icon is rotated 360/*n* degrees.
 It uses color and size to encode nominal and numerical data, respectively.
+The orientation of each symbol also is used to encode the nominal value.
 Each color (in this example) is associated with a distinct taxon of pollen found at that site and is sized according to its value.

 ### Stacked Bar Chart